-- Market Sellers shall submit exception requests pursuant to the "offer cap verification exception submission process" as documented on the Energy Offer Verification page on PJM.com.
-This process includes the completion of the Energy Offer Verification Exception Request form in Markets Gateway and supporting documentation detailing the underlying costs submitted to the PJM Connect website.
-Template located on the Energy Offer Verification page on PJM.com and provision of supporting documentation detailing the underlying costs.
-Necessary Documentation and Inputs for Verification of Exceptions include: - o PJM-approved Fuel Cost Policy with a numerical cost calculation example applicable to the Operating Day and to the resource. - o Prior submittal of all costs inputs in MIRA, or other system(s) made available for submission of such data, used to calculate the cost-based offer, other than the level of the cost of fuel. - o Documentation supporting the level of the cost of fuel, as defined by the applicable documentation requirements in the Market Seller's PJM-approved Fuel Cost Policy.
-The Market Seller shall separately identify the levels of the commodity cost of fuel, and if appropriate, fuel transportation costs, other fuel charges and other applicable adders. - Upon receiving the Energy Offer Verification Template Exception Request and necessary supporting documentation and any other relevant information available, PJM, with timely input and advice from the MMU, will review the information against the Market Seller's

-Fuel Cost Policy to verify accuracy of the offer.
-Based on the review PJM will take one of the following actions:
+- Market Sellers shall submit exception requests pursuant to the "offer cap verification exception submission process" documented on the Energy Offer Verification page on PJM.com.
+This process includes the completion of the Energy Offer Verification Template located on the Energy Offer Verification page on PJM.com and provision of supporting documentation detailing the underlying costs. - Necessary Documentation and Inputs for Verification of Exceptions include: - o PJM-approved Fuel Cost Policy with a numerical cost calculation example applicable to the Operating Day and to the resource. - o Prior submittal of all costs inputs in MIRA, or other system(s) made available for submission of such data, used to calculate the cost-based offer, other than the level of the cost of fuel. - o Documentation supporting the level of the cost of fuel, as defined by the applicable documentation requirements in the Market Seller's PJM-approved Fuel Cost Policy.
+The Market Seller shall separately identify the levels of the commodity cost of fuel, and if appropriate, fuel transportation costs, other fuel charges and other applicable adders. - Upon receiving the Energy Offer Verification Template and necessary supporting documentation and any other relevant information available, PJM, with timely input and advice from the MMU, will review the information against the Market Seller's Fuel Cost Policy to verify accuracy of the offer.
+Based on the review PJM will take one of the following actions: - o If the Market Seller does not provide complete information for the Energy Offer Verification Template or supporting documentation, PJM will notify the Market Seller

-- o If the Market Seller does not provide complete information for the Energy Offer Verification Template or supporting documentation, PJM will notify the Market Seller that the information provided is incomplete.
+- that the information provided is incomplete.
 The Market Seller may then provide further documentation detailing the resource's underlying costs. - o If the information and documentation is sufficient to validate the level of the costbased offer, PJM will approve the exception and deem the offer verified.
 PJM will then notify the Market Seller of the verification result.
 The offer becomes eligible to be used as part of dispatch and calculating LMP as soon as the verification decision is recorded in the PJM market systems - o If the information and documentation is insufficient to verify the level of the costbased offer, PJM will deny the exception.
 For a denied exception, PJM will cap the cost-based offer at the greater of \$1,000/MWh or the highest segment verified in the exception process.